metabase/metabase/docs/troubleshooting-guide/performance.md

 7. The back end forwards those results to the front end.

-8. The front end creates the HTML to display them.
+8. The front end creates the HTML to display them in your browser.

 ## Specific Problems